Skip Nav Skip to Search

 5. Authorization to Sign OKOHS Program Documents, Schedule “3”.
 (SIGNATURES REQUIRED)

 6. Quarterly Status Report, Schedule “4”.
 (SIGNATURE NOT REQUIRED AT THIS TIME.
 This form is included for your convenience only.
-Report due 15 days following each calendar quarter.)
+Report due within 15 days following each calendar quarter.)

 Recipients of Oklahoma Office of Homeland Security (“OKOHS”)/Department of Homeland Security (“DHS”)-Federal Emergency Management Administration (“FEMA”) grant funds (“Sub-grantee(s)”) are urged to carefully review and understand all terms and conditions of the award prior to award acceptance.
 Failure to comply with these terms and conditions may result in disallowance of costs and recovery of funds and/or suspension or termination of funds and/or award.